 The law office of Gogel & Gogel has been appointed national class action counsel in a number of complex cases in the areas of consumer protection, and medical provider reimbursement litigation.
 Attorney Ken Gogel has been admitted to practice in these cases before state and federal courts in over a dozen states including courts in Philadelphia, Hartford, and Chicago.

-Prior to his admission to the Bar, Ken obtained his Masters Degree in Legislation from George Washington University in Washington, D.C.
+Prior to his admission to the Bar, Ken obtained a Master’s Degree in Legislation from The Graduate School of Political Management at the George Washington University, in Washington, D.C.
 He worked as a Legislative Assistant in a lobbying firm in the District of Columbia whose clients included the Recording Industry Association of America.